 If you are purchasing an FP&A automation solution, you are also buying a customer support team.
 That's why you must consider the quality of the support you will be buying.

-- Does each account get its own dedicated account representative who knows your account history and how your organization uses the tool?
+• Does each account get its own dedicated account representative who knows your account history and how your organisation uses the tool?

-Customers want a professional, knowledgeable and friendly support staff invested in the success of your team and your organization at large.
+Customers want a professional, knowledgeable and friendly support staff invested in the success of your team and your organisation at large.

 The best way to get answers to your questions is by talking to an existing customer of the program.
 If you do not know anyone who already uses the FP&A software you are considering, speak to a sales representative regarding customer testimonials.